 Mrs. Dodge graduated Cum Laude from Concordia College in 2012 with a Bachelors Degree in Behavioral Science.
 Her interests are traveling, reading and all things real estate.
-She lives in Putnam Valley, NY with her family.
+She lives in Cortlandt Manor, NY with her family.

 A real estate appraisal is the act of developing an unbiased opinion of value for a property, as of a specific date.
 An appraisal is based on research of market conditions, the gathering and sound analysis of data, and the appraiser’s knowledge, experience, and professional judgment.
 Though it can be communicated verbally, an appraisal is typically a written report.

 The appraiser gathers data for the purpose of analyzing value.
 The appraisal is not a home inspection!
 The appraisal typically starts with a walk-through of the property.
 During the walk-through the appraiser does the following: